-If you’ve not been confronted with this potent phrase, one among many toxic phrases that dominates ‘diversity’ conversations, then you’re lucky.
+If you’ve not been confronted with this potent phrase, one among many toxic phrases that dominate ‘diversity’ conversations, then you’re lucky.
 Challenging the ideas bound up in the ‘lowering the bar’ accusation is central in the battle over who belongs.

-“I’m all for the diversity and inclusion agenda,” they say, while nodding affirmatively, “but I just don’t want us lowering the bar!”
+“I’m all for the diversity and inclusion agenda,” they say while nodding affirmatively, “but I just don’t want us lowering the bar!”

 And, with those words, my smile turns to a grimace.
 Oh no. This conversation won’t be as speedy as I thought.
 We have a lot to unpack here.